 In the end, I feel strongly that you don’t owe your art to anyone.
 That’s why I think you should write about what’s important to you, what’s cathartic to you, what moves you.
 If you can find a nexus between what moves or interests you, and what people want to read, you will sell books.
 And if you want to be a professional author, you should look very, very hard for that nexus, or you’re not going to make money.
 But remember that what people say they want to read, and what they actually want to read, aren’t always the same thing.
 And if someone tells you that they’re sick of reading about whatever it is that moves you, it’s only an anecdotal data point.
 If someone tells you that they want to read a different kind of story, that person can find another book.
 Or they can write their own.
 Or they can hire someone to write it for them.

 It’s hard to write a book.
 And much harder than that to write a good one.
 It requires dedication.
 It requires sacrifice.
 It requires exposure of self.
 There are easier ways to make money.
-So remember who you owe your art to: You.
+Remember who you owe your art to: You.

 So here I am telling you to write something else.
 Not what other people tell you to write, but what makes you happy.